Friday, April 11, 2008

 It's Almost A Year...A Recap

 I- Keet is in sophomore, and doing great in school (Just had their third grading report card, goodness how time flies).
-She was fuming mad that the Anime Club wasn't offered this year, she only have the Art Club this year.
+She was fuming mad that the Anime Club wasn't offered this year, only Art Club this year.

 She had her Snowball dance last December and had a blast hanging out with her cronies.